corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### In Summary

+**Go just optimizes for a different set of values than Rust**, namely shipping speed and operational simplicity over compile-time guarantees.
+It's a design tradeoff.

-Go is death by a thousand paper cuts.
-It is a very pragmatic language and if you are willing to glance over the above issues, you can be very productive in it.
-But at a certain codebase size, the problems start to compound.
+Go is a very pragmatic language, but at a certain codebase size, the problems start to compound.
-There is no single moment when Go loses its appeal, but teams find themselves wishing for more (more safety, more control, more expressiveness) and that's when they start looking around for alternatives.
+Rust is worth it if the cost of shipping bugs exceeds the cost of a stricter compiler.

 ## Comparing Both Languages Side by Side

 The fastest way to feel comfortable in Rust is to map patterns you already know.
+Again, this can often feel like an apple-to-orange comparison, because solving the same problem in both languages often looks very different in practice.
-For a longer, fully-worked example of building the same backend service in both languages, see the [Shuttle comparison](https://www.shuttle.dev/blog/2023/09/27/rust-vs-go-comparison), the section below focuses on the patterns that come up most often.
+For a longer, fully-worked example of building the same backend service in both languages, see the [Shuttle comparison](https://www.shuttle.dev/blog/2023/09/27/rust-vs-go-comparison).
+I do believe that there is value in looking at some code snippets side by side, just to get a feeling for the design decisions and patterns that come up most often.

 ### Error Handling: `if err != nil` vs `Result<T, E>`